Table of Contents

-In order to give you a better idea of the functioning of collagen and its effect on the joints, we will also discuss some research focused on it in more detail.
+In order to give you a better idea of the functioning of collagen and its effect on the joints, we will also discuss in more detail the research that focused on it.

-The first clinical study examined people with osteoarthritis of the knee, which is one of the most common diseases of this joint.
-Participants were divided into two groups, one receiving 10 mg of type 2 bioactive undenatured collagen for ninety days, while the second group received a combination of glucosamine (1500 mg) and chondroitin (1200 mg), which is often used for knee pain and osteoarthritis.
+In the first clinical study, on which we would like to shed more light, people with osteoarthritis of the knee, which is one of the most common diseases of this joint, were examined.
+Participants were divided into two groups, one receiving 10 mg of type 2 bioactive undenatured collagen for ninety days and the other a combination of glucosamine (1500 mg) and chondroitin (1200 mg), which is often used for knee pain and osteoarthritis.
 How did it turn out?
-After 90 days of treatment, there was observed a significant pain relief in people receiving type 2 collagen.
-This also significantly improved their quality of life.
+After 90 days of treatment, people receiving type 2 collagen showed a significant improvement in pain during daily activities, which also significantly improved their quality of life.
 Based on a predetermined index, there was a 20% improvement in people taking collagen, while there was only a 6% improvement in the group taking the combination of glucosamine and chondroitin.

-The second study analyzed the effect of collagen in the treatment of osteoarthritis of the knee in combination with paracetamol (a painkiller).
+The second study looked at the effect of collagen in the treatment of osteoarthritis of the knee in combination with paracetamol (a painkiller).
 In this case, the participants were again divided into two groups.
 The first received 1,500 mg of paracetamol each day.
-For the second group, the researchers administered the same amount of paracetamol, plus 10 mg of the native collagen type II.
+For the second group, the researchers administered the same amount of paracetamol, plus 10 mg of the native second type.
 The experiment lasted ninety days, after which the symptoms and biochemical markers of cartilage degradation were measured again.
-Compared to the group without collagen, there was observed a significant improvement in pain while walking in the group with additional collagen administration.
-However, the differences in biochemical markers between the groups were not significant.
+In the group to which collagen was additionally administered, there was a significant improvement in pain while walking compared to the group without collagen.
+However, the differences in biochemical markers were not significant between the groups.

 You may think that joint pain only affects the elderly and you, young athletes, are at no risk.
 However, the opposite is true.
 Functional knee problems can occur at any age.
 Therefore, another study focused on knee pain in 160 young athletes (18-30 years).
-They were divided into two groups receiving 5 g of bioactive collagen peptides or placebo every day for 12 weeks.
-At the end, statistically significant differences in pain were found in the collagen group.
+These were divided into two groups and the researchers gave them 5 g of bioactive collagen peptides or placebo every day for 12 weeks.
+At the end, statistically significant differences in pain were found in favor of the collagen group.

-In young athletes, and in fact not only in them, collagen supplementation could also help with other health problems, which are usually not very serious, but can make working out off-limits.
+In young athletes, and in fact not only in them, collagen supplementation could also help with other health problems, which are usually not very serious, but can set you off the training track for several weeks.
 Yes, we’re talking about ankle sprains.
-Anyone who has experienced it knows that even after a few months, you may feel that your ankle may feel unstable.
-However, according to research, collagen supplementation can help people who have problems with instability of the ankle, which in some cases may be related to ankle sprain.
+Anyone who has experienced it knows that even after a few months, you may feel that there’s still a lack of confidence in your leg.
+However, according to research, collagen supplementation should help people who have problems with instability of the ankle, which in some cases may be related to ankle sprain.
 Collagen could to some extent help you strengthen your tendons and prevent further sprains.

 These three studies are certainly not the only ones to show statistically significant results in collagen supplementation.
 If you have problems with ligaments, tendons or joints, it is definitely important to focus on taking this substance.
 For maximum joint support, you can also add complex joint nutrition to quality collagen, which includes glucosamine sulfate (GS), chondroitin sulfate and MSM (methylsulfonylmethane).

 Joint problems, such as pain when walking, can make life very uncomfortable.
 You may feel that these issues are more likely to affect older people.
 However, this is not true.
-It can also affect young people who do sports and try to live a healthy life.
-If you want to effectively support the function and health of your bones, joints or tendons, you should not forget to get enough collagen in your body.
-The results of supplementation have been confirmed by many scientific studies with different types of participants.
-If you want to increase collagen intake other than through your diet, always read the product label and try to choose the best sources, such as collagen supplements derived from organically farmed animals.
+These inconveniences can also affect young people who play sports and try to live a healthy life.
+If you want to maximally support the function and health of your bones, joints or tendons, you should not forget to get enough collagen in your body.
+The results of supplementation have been confirmed by many scientific studies that have been performed on different types of people.
+If you want to intake collagen other than through your diet, always read the product label and try to choose the best sources, such as collagen from organic-farmed animals.

-You can also choose hydrolyzed collagen, which is well absorbed by the body.
-If you are hesitant about choosing collagen supplements, it is up to you whether you choose a soluble powder, pills, collagen drink, shot or collagen gummies.
-In the latter case, however, make sure that the supplement does not contain unnecessary extra sugar.
+You will definitely not step aside if you choose hydrolyzed collagen, which is well absorbed by the body.
+If you are hesitant about the method of supplementation, it is up to you whether you choose a soluble powder, pills, drink, shot or jelly.
+In the latter case, however, make sure that the composition does not contain unnecessary extra sugar.
 It is the excessive intake of sugar that can suppress the production of collagen.

-Do you have problems with joint pain?
-If so, share your proven tips on how to alleviate or even eliminate it.
+Do you also have problems with joint pain?
+If so, share with us your tips on how to alleviate or even eliminate pain.

 Kislingh – What is the role of peptide fragments of collagen I and IV in health and disease? – https://doi.org/10.1016/j.lfs.2019.04.042